 I find entrepreneurs get “stuck” working solely in the business so they have very little time to work on the business.
 Having an advisory board that can help you think about the possibilities is critical and it helps entrepreneurs feel like they are not tackling the world alone.
 Members are not immersed in the daily operations and can provide feedback that is refreshing and insightful.
 Advisory boards can help keep owners accountable to their strategic plan.
 We all know that plans are better executed when they are reported on to others.
 One of the key components to an advisory board is access to a network, which may not be obtainable on your own.
 Having the right members as part of your team can provide access to contacts and the business opportunities can be priceless.

 Based on my experience starting a company and then becoming part of a larger organization, having a close group of business advocates truly does help put things in perspective.
 Many of them have faced similar situations in their own business endeavors.
 They see challenges and opportunities from new angles and their insights can turn what feels like an insurmountable battle into an “ah-ha” moment.
 Business is similar to sports.
 Surround yourself with great teammates and leverage outside coaches to help get you to the next level.

 About the Author

 Mike Semanco serves as President and Chief Operating Officer for Hitachi Business Finance.
-He has more than 20 years of experience in the financial service industry.
+He has more than 20 years of experience in the financial services industry.
 His career spans a variety of lending institutions, beginning with banks and credit unions to becoming an instrumental partner in the launch of Hennessey Capital in 2002 (which was acquired by Hitachi Capital America and is now Hitachi Business Finance).
 He can be reached at firstname.lastname@example.org or (248) 658-3201.